James River and Kanawha Canal: Competition with railroads

 Railroads began to emerge as a more efficient form of transportation in the 1830s, midway in the canal's construction.
 In spite of the appointment of former Confederate general Armistead Lindsay Long as Chief Engineer following his service in the Civil War (1861–1865), damage which the canal incurred during the conflict was never completely repaired.

 By the time the Chesapeake and Ohio Railway was built through to the Ohio River in 1873, the canal's fate was clear.
 The James River and Kanawha Canal Company was authorized in 1876 to build the Buchanan and Clifton Forge Railway to connect the westernmost point of the canal with the C&O.

 The Virginia General Assembly, in 1878, gave the James River and Kanawha Company the right to contract with the Buchanan and Clifton Forge Railroad for Convict Labor.
 However both the canal and the Buchanan and Clifton Forge Railway were sold to the Richmond and Allegheny Railroad company, which built tracks along the towpaths.
 That railroad was sold to the C&O, establishing Clifton Forge as the division point of the large east-to-west system that resulted when the pioneer railroads were combined under the Chesapeake and Ohio.

 Today, CSX trains loaded with coal from the mountains follow the old canal route, much of it at a gentler "water level" grade, headed to port at Newport News at Hampton Roads.
 The Buckingham Branch Railroad, a short-line railroad, has a lease to operate the original C&O alignment over the former Virginia Central Railroad, including the Mountain Subdivision.

 Legacy

-Richmond canal walk
+Richmond Canal Walk

 In the second half of the 20th century, portions of the old canal, locks and turning basins became the source of renewed interest in Richmond, Lynchburg and at other points along the line.
 As part of Richmond's revival and redevelopment of its waterfront, a portion of the canal was restored.

 The 138 acre James River and Kanawha Canal Historic District was listed on the National Register of Historic Places in 1971.
 The historic district included one contributing building, nine contributing sites, and 21 contributing structures.
 Today boat rides are featured along a Canal Walk which extends for 1.25 mi parallel to both the old Haxall Canal and James River and Kanawha canal.
 Several historical exhibits about the canals and the City of Richmond are dispersed along the way.